-- 31. The Director of Resources will nominate a designated lead officer (the Secretary) who will manage the secretariat responsibilities of the Committee. - 32.
+- 31. The Private Office will have secretariat responsibility for the Committee. - 32.
 The Secretary must ensure Committee meeting dates are scheduled, meeting venues are booked and that Committee members are invited to attend all meetings. - 33.
 The Secretary will liaise with the Committee Chair to create the agenda and will be responsible for collating and distributing the papers relating to the meeting.
-The agenda, minutes from the last meeting and the meeting papers for consideration will be distributed to the Committee one week before each meeting.

-- 34. The Secretary will be responsible for taking minutes of meetings and recording action points.
+The agenda, minutes from the last meeting and the meeting papers for consideration will be distributed to the Committee one week before each meeting. - 34.
+The Secretary will be responsible for taking minutes of meetings and recording action points.
 The draft minutes and action points from each meeting will be circulated as soon as possible, within one month of the meeting.
 Committee members will be asked to provide any comments on accuracy of the minutes by email within a time frame set by the ARAC Chair.
-This will ensure the key areas of discussion and action points are captured accurately. - 35.
-The minutes will be approved by the ARAC Chair prior to being published on the HTA website.
+This will ensure the key areas of discussion and action points are captured accurately.

+- 35. The minutes will be approved by the ARAC Chair prior to being published on the HTA website.
 The Secretary will be responsible for ensuring that minutes are published on the website no later than two months after each meeting. - 36.
 The Secretary will write a short summary of the issues discussed at each meeting for publication in the next staff newsletter and e-newsletter.
 This note will be drafted within one week of each meeting and approved by the Committee's Chair prior to being sent to the Head of Communications for publication.